grahamjeffries/DSSAT-container/README.md

 ./DSCSM046.EXE A <your experiment file>
 ```

+## Notes
+Currently the Vagrantfile clones a fork of the main DSSAT repository.
+The branch introduces bug fixes which are required for *NIX systems but are not presently in the main repo.

 ## Dependencies
 - Vagrant (and thus VirtualBox)
 - Access to the DSSAT source code on GitHub